Art Education Undergraduate Overview

 Note: Completion of art education program prerequisites does NOT guarantee admission to the teacher preparation program.

-• SAIC’s BFAAE (Bachelor of Fine Arts with Emphasis in Art Education) program educates undergraduate students (teacher candidates) for teaching art, design, and new media in elementary and secondary schools.
+• SAIC’s BFAAE (Bachelor of Fine Arts in Art Education) program educates undergraduate students (teacher candidates) for teaching art, design, and new media in elementary and secondary schools.
 Through this 126-credit hour program (the same number required for other BFAs), students become creative, critical and reflective teachers of contemporary art and culture while fulfilling the current State of Illinois requirements for PK–12 Visual Arts licensure.
 The BFAAE is designed to be a full-time program completed during the final two years of earning an undergraduate degree.

 Coursework in the BFAAE program balances artmaking and learning about the theory and practice of education with experiences of teaching in a wide range of school settings.
 All education coursework is arts-focused, taught by faculty who combine expertise in art and cultural theory with deep knowledge of teaching.
 BFAAE teacher candidates continue to take Studio, Art History, and Liberal Arts courses while working toward their teaching degree.